d15122836/HealthWebApplication/Report.md

 ### 4. Maven

 For effective project management we used maven.
-It helps in building the Java project by loading the libraries, packages from the repositories, thereby providing the existing functionalities into our java project.
+It helps in building the Java project by loading the libraries, packages from the repositories and thereby providing the existing functionalities into our java project.
+It makes the process of building projects easy and helps in maintaining the uniformity across the build system.

+## Use Cases of Health Application

+The main purpose of making a online health application is to understand the detailed functionality behind an online e-commerce website which we use in our daily life.
+The demo web application we developed has certain functionality which resembles with an existing e-commerce web application.